 We are also developing a pipeline of other preclinical drug candidates based on our expertise in carbohydrate chemistry.
 We have designed a family of small molecule drug candidates that simultaneously inhibit both E-selectin and CXCR4.
-We have selected one of these compounds, GMI-1359, to be developed further as part of an IND-enabling nonclinical program.
-We intend to develop GMI-1359 as a potential treatment for hematologic malignancies.
-Since Eselectin and CXCR4 are both adhesion molecules that keep cancer cells in the bone marrow, we believe that targeting both E-selectin and CXCR4 with a single compound could improve efficacy in the treatment of cancers that affect the bone marrow such as AML and MM, as compared to targeting CXCR4 alone.
-In December 2015 at the annual meeting of the American Society of Hematology, we presented preclinical data suggesting that GMI-1359 may enhance the ability of chemotherapy to target and improve survival rates in patients with a high-risk form of mutated AML.
+We have selected one of these compounds, GMI-1359, for development as a potential treatment for certain malignancies.
+Since E-selectin and CXCR4 are both adhesion molecules that keep cancer cells in the bone marrow, we believe that targeting both E-selectin and CXCR4 with a single compound could improve efficacy in the treatment of cancers that affect the bone marrow such as hematologic cancers, including AML and MM, and solid tumors such as breast and prostate cancer, as compared to targeting CXCR4 alone.
+In December 2016 at the ASH annual meeting, we presented preclinical data suggesting that GMI-1359 has a unique tumor cell mobilization kinetic profile and may enhance the ability of chemotherapy to target and improve survival from a high-risk form of mutated AML.

-In August 2016, we dosed the first participant in a Phase 1 single-dose escalation trial of GMI-1359 in healthy volunteers.
-In this first-in-humans trial, volunteer participants will receive a single injection of GMI-1359, after which the patients will be evaluated for safety, tolerability, pharmacokinetics and pharmacodynamics over 16 days.
-The randomized, double-blind placebo controlled escalating dose study is being conducted at a single site in the United States.
+In 2016, we completed enrollment, up to a dose of 2 mg/kg, in a Phase 1 single-dose escalation trial of GMI-1359 in healthy volunteers.
+In this trial, volunteer participants received a single injection of GMI-1359, after which the subjects were evaluated for safety, tolerability, PK and pharmacodynamics.
+The randomized, double-blind, placebo-controlled escalating dose study was conducted at a single site in the United States.

-Using our glycomimetics platform, we have designed galectin-3 and galectin-9 inhibitors that specifically block the binding of galectin-3 and galectin-9 to carbohydrate structures.
-Galectin-3 and galectin-9 are proteins that are known to play critical roles in many pathological processes, including checkpoints in T-cell exhaustion during cancer immunotherapy, chemotherapy resistance, fibrosis and cardiovascular disease.
-We plan to optimize these compounds and conduct preclinical experiments in 2017 to further characterize the effects of galectin-3 and galectin-9 inhibitors on immune processes and anti-fibrotic activity.
+Using our glycomimetics platform, we have designed galectin-3 inhibitors that specifically block the binding of galectin-3 to carbohydrate structures.
+Galectin-3 is a protein that is known to play critical roles in many pathological processes, including fibrosis, inflammation, cancer, and cardiovascular disease.
+We plan to optimize these compounds and conduct preclinical experiments in 2017 to further characterize the effects of galectin-3 inhibitors on immune processes and anti-fibrotic activity.